rust-lang/book/nostarch/chapter20.md

 ### Signaling to the Threads to Stop Listening for Jobs

 With all the changes we’ve made, our code compiles without any warnings.
-But the bad news is this code doesn’t function the way we want it to yet.
+However, the bad news is this code doesn’t function the way we want it to yet.
 The key is the logic in the closures run by the threads of the `Worker` instances: at the moment, we call `join`, but that won’t shut down the threads because they